On Privacy Weaknesses and Vulnerabilities in Software Systems: Common privacy threats in software applications

 The \emph{exclusion} subcategory refers to the failure to provide individuals with notice and input for managing their personal data.
 These vulnerabilities relate to consent which allows the users to express their agreement on the use of their personal data in software applications.
 We note that consent handling may seem to be a part of compliance, however this subcategory focuses on the malfunctions that cause vulnerabilities in consent handling.
 User consent is required when the processing of personal data is not required by laws.
 Users should also be notified when the conditions on the consent are changed.
 In addition, users should be allowed to modify or withdraw their consent.
-One example of this privacy vulnerability is in mobile applications where users allow a specific permission to an app, however the permission is overridden in other apps without their consent \citep{Calciati, Zhang2020a}.
+One example of this privacy vulnerability is in mobile applications where users allow a specific permission to an app, however the permission is overridden in other apps without their consent \cite{Calciati, Zhang2020a}.
 Apart from user consent, user privacy preferences are also important.
 Privacy preferences enable users to personalise how they prefer their personal data to be managed.
 This privacy vulnerability type can be in two forms: privacy preferences not provided to the users, and users not be able to modify their privacy preferences.

-\subsubsection{\textbf{Information dissemination.}}
+\subsubsection{\textbf{Information dissemination}}

-(Sources: \citealp{Zhang2020a, Calciati, Jana2013, Lucia2012, OWASPsurvey}) This category refers to the privacy threats that lead to the revelation of personal data to public.
-The \emph{breach of confidentiality} subcategory covers the vulnerabilities that cause personal data leakage by those who are responsible for personal data processing (e.g., software developers, data analysts, etc.).
+(Sources: \cite{Calciati, Jana2013, Lucia2012, Zhang2020a, OWASPsurvey}) This category refers to the privacy threats that lead to the disclosure of personal data to public.
+The \emph{breach of confidentiality} subcategory covers the vulnerabilities that cause personal data leakage by those who are responsible for personal data processing (e.g. software developers, data processors and third parties).

-\subsubsection{\textbf{Invasions.}}
+\subsubsection{\textbf{Invasions}}